 Look & Feel

 The screen itself is nice and sleek and the display quality is decent.
-The screen responds really well to touch and doesn’t appear to have any display issues.
+The screen responds well to touch and doesn’t appear to have any display issues.

-If you’re happy with just a frame and stand then you can find some nice designs over at pimoroni.
+If you’re happy with just a frame and stand, then you can find some nice designs over at Pimoroni.

-If you want to save some money you can always make a case or stand from scratch.
+If you want to save some money, you can always make a case or stand from scratch.
 I have seen some pretty cool DIY cases for the touch screen around.

 How Much is it?

 Now you can find this device for roughly about £48.0 or roughly $80 USD (Subject to change).
-Now depending on you plan on using it this may or may not be worth the money.
-If you do want a case, you will need to factor is some extra money for that as well.
+Now depending on how you plan on using it this may or may not be worth the money.
+If you do want a case, you will need to factor some extra money for that as well.